Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Postgres_Database.md

     It sometimes happen that the above check reports a leader, but other checks report no leader, or report conflicting leader information.
 The following steps show the status reported by each member of the cluster.

-    1. Make a list of the Kuberenetes pods of the cluster members.
+    1. Make a list of the Kubernetes pods of the cluster members.

         ```bash
         ncn-mw# PODS=$(kubectl get pods -n ${NAMESPACE} --no-headers -o custom-columns=:.metadata.name | grep "^${POSTGRESQL}-[0-9]$") ; echo ${PODS}
         ```